Arube uprising: Coup d'état attempt

 The coup began as planned on 23 March 1974, as the Lugbara troops initiated an uprising at the Malire Barracks in Kampala.
 (Note: In the coup's immediate aftermath, there was much confusion among international media as to what had happened on 23–24 March 1974, with some arguing that it was a coup attempt and others considering a violent purge that escalated into a mutiny more likely.
 The New York Times initially reported that Arube had been "disappeared" on Amin's orders, causing the Lugbara soldiers to mutiny to free him.)
 According to Ocen, the Lugbara troops were provoked into action after hearing rumours about Arube having been kidnapped by security forces.
 The coup plotters rallied the troops to their cause by portraying their uprising as attack on "foreign elements" in the Uganda Army.
 The operation initially went as planned, as the putschists seized much of Kampala, although many foreign soldiers managed to flee the city.
 Mawa and his troops blocked the Entebbe Road, and captured Nateete, Katwe, and the surroundings of the Makindye Barracks.
 However, Marella had been informed of the uprising early enough to flee Kampala, moving to the village of Kitubulu near Entebbe.
 (Note: According to Ocen, the attack on the Makindye Barracks was organized around midnight of 24 March, and aimed at freeing Arube who was suspected of being imprisoned there.)
 Mawa's men still sealed off the Makindye Barracks, and eventually stormed it.
 Captain Simba blocked the Busega junction, and Captain Birimbo secured the Bank of Uganda, the Post Office and their surroundings.
 The soldiers led by Lieutenant Mazamir and Sergeant Anguyo captured Radio Uganda and Uganda Television, followed by the neighborhoods of Wandegeya, Mulago and Nakasero.
-In addition, Mazamir and Anguyo blocked the Jinja Road to prevent the loyalist Marine Regiment, stationed in Bugoloobi, from supporting Amin at Kololo.
+In addition, Mazamir and Anguyo blocked the Jinja Road to prevent the loyalist Marine Regiment, stationed in Bugolobi, from supporting Amin at Kololo.
 The rebels also attacked the PSU headquarters in Naguru.
 In the south of Uganda, some troops blocked the Kabale-Masaka road to prevent the movement of Rwandan Tutsi SRB agents.